Michael Brimer: Biography

 Brimer was born in South Africa and studied with Eleanor Bonnar, a pupil of Leopold Godowsky.
 Brimer's school days were spent at the prestigious St George's Grammar School in Cape Town.
 He continued studies at the University of Cape Town, the Royal College of Music, the Royal School of Church Music in London and at the University of Cambridge.
 He also studied in Vienna and Australia, where he lived.
 He was music master at Brisbane’s Church of England Grammar School in the late 1950s.
 During that time, he staged Gilbert and Sullivan’s The Mikado, the first time an out-of-copyright G&S production had been staged in Queensland.
 His academic career included appointments at the University of Western Australia, Monash University and the University of Natal as Foundation Professor of Music, the University of Cape Town as Dean of the Faculty of Music. and the University of Melbourne where he was for nine years the Ormond Professor of Music.
-He was appointed Professor Emeritus on leaving Melbourne and subsequently has been based in Sydney while performing and lecturing.
+He was appointed Professor Emeritus on leaving Melbourne and was subsequently based in Sydney while performing and lecturing.

-His international solo-performing career also flourished and he has given concerts in many countries as recitalist, soloist and chamber musician.
+His international solo-performing career also flourished and he gave concerts in many countries as recitalist, soloist and chamber musician.
 In 1962 he premiered Malcolm Williamson's Piano Concerto No. 2.
 He was a member of The Australian Trio, along with Donald Hazelwood (violin) and Georg Pedersen (cello).
-He has performed the complete series of Beethoven's 32 piano sonatas five times to great critical acclaim.
-In Australia, both the live broadcast and recorded series of the Beethoven and of the complete Schumann piano works have been voted the most popular series on ABC Classic FM in the ABC’s annual listener survey.
+He performed the complete series of Beethoven's 32 piano sonatas five times to great critical acclaim.
+In Australia, both the live broadcast and recorded series of the Beethoven and of the complete Schumann piano works have been voted the most popular series on ABC Classic FM in the ABC's annual listener survey.
 Brimer claimed to be the first pianist to record the complete Beethoven sonatas in Australia.
 The series of live recitals broadcast in 1986 were intended for commercial release on cassette tape, but due to a technical issue not all the sonatas were released.
 Gerard Willems is the first pianist in Australia to record the 32 sonatas on CD.